 Adelaide is Australia’s wine capital, where famous names roll off the tongue more easily than a Barossa Shiraz slips down your throat.

-Adelaide has been recognised as one of the Great Wine Capitals of the World – a network of nine major global cities which share a common feature - their internationally renowned wine regions.
-With 200 cellar doors only a short drive away from the CBD, and 18 world-renowned wine regions nearby, it's no surprise why.
+Adelaide is one of the Great Wine Capitals of the World – a network of nine major global cities which share a common feature - their internationally renowned wine regions.
+With 200 cellar doors only a short drive from the city and 18 world-renowned wine regions nearby, it's no surprise why.

 Tasting by the barrel at Cantina Sociale wine bar, Adelaide.